 But my true chocolate chip cookie obsession started with a sweet little inn in San Francisco (called The White Swan Inn).
 My aunt had taken me there for the weekend, and I became obsessed with their chocolate chip cookies (left warm in your room every afternoon).
 They graciously shared the recipe with me, which I made sure to bake every week thereafter.

 Fast forward to 2019, where I still have my immense love of chocolate chip cookies, but they are now enjoyed in a new way.
 Since I can’t eat gluten (and cook without eggs or dairy), I make these with a little melted coconut oil (way less than the traditional 1 cup of butter).
-In place of flour, I make these with a box of my Julie’s Original White Cake Mix, which is totally gluten-free.
+In place of flour, I make use a box of my Julie’s Original White Cake Mix, which is totally gluten-free.
 It also already has the leavening in the mix, so you only need coconut oil, non-dairy milk, a box of mix, your favorite chocolate chips, and a really good vanilla (I love Nielsen-Massey in these)!
-So in only a few minutes time, you’ve got yourself a big pan (9 x 13-inch) of chocolate chip goodness!
+So in only a few minutes time, you’ve got yourself a big pan (9 x 13-inch) of chocolate chip goodness.
+Plus, these taste like salted caramel bars!

 The Best Gluten-Free Chocolate Chip Cookie Bars!